Noe Valley, San Francisco: Gentrification

 Like many other San Francisco neighborhoods, Noe Valley started out as a working-class neighborhood for employees and their families in the area's once-thriving blue-collar economy.
 Since 1980 it has undergone successive waves of gentrification and is now considered an upper-middle class/wealthy neighborhood.
-It is home to many urban professionals, particularly young couples with children.
-It is colloquially known as Stroller Valley for its many strollers.
-The median sale price for homes in Noe Valley as of December 2019 was $1.83 million.
+It is home to many urban professionals, particularly young couples with children, and is sometimes colloquially known as Stroller Valley.
+The median sale price for homes in Noe Valley as of January 2026 was $1.94 million.

 Notable residents

 Artist Ruth Asawa was a resident of Noe Valley from 1962 until her death in August 2013.
 Musician Carlos Santana graduated from James Lick Middle School on Noe Street in the early 1960s, as did actor Benjamin Bratt in the 1970s.
 Other residents include billionaire Evan Williams, political scientist Terry Karl, and Y Combinator CEO Garry Tan.